 Financial Aid Policy

 We are committed to making excellent education accessible by offering financial aid.
-Applying for aid has no bearing on our admissions decisions.
-We expect parents to give their children’s RCS education a very high priority in their financial planning and to consider all family resources and assets (including possible help from such sources as stepparents and grandparents) seriously before applying for financial aid.
-Parents/guardians of students receiving assistance are required to re-apply each year.
+Applying for aid does not affect our admissions decisions.
+We expect parents to prioritize their child’s RCS education in their financial planning and to consider all family resources and assets, including potential help from stepparents and grandparents, before applying for financial aid.
+Parents/guardians of students receiving financial assistance must reapply each year.
 Applications for re-enrolling students will open on January 1st for the upcoming school year.

 For separated or divorced parents/guardians, financial information must also be provided by the non-custodial parent/guardian.
-These cases are individually evaluated.
-Financial information of stepparents and other adult supporters of the student’s household will be required.
-All application forms, tax information and other related papers are held in strictest confidence.
-Financial aid awards for returning students will not be considered if the current year’s account is in arrears.
+These cases are evaluated individually.
+Financial information from stepparents and other adult supporters of the household will also be required.
+All application forms, tax information, and related documents are kept confidential.
+Financial aid awards for returning students will not be considered if the current year's account is overdue.

 Children’s Scholarship Fund Philadelphia (CSFP) is a privately-funded program whose mission is to provide children from under-resourced Philadelphia families with financial access to quality, safe, K-8th grade, tuition-based schools, thereby increasing their long-term economic and social success.
 CSFP grants need-based, partial scholarships through a random lottery.
 CSFP currently serves more than 5,000 children enrolled at over 160 private and parochial schools.